Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 (Have her tell you as much as she can about your home country and what gave her these perceptions.
 You will eventually need to teach her your customs and laws.)

 Do you have a passport?
-If yes. at some point you should look at.
+If yes, at some point you should look at it.

 Have you ever been outside of Colombia?